mosip/documentation/docs/device-management-service.md

 ### Management Server Functionalities and Interactions
 The management server has the following objectives.

-1. Validate the devices to ensure its a genuine device from the respective device provider.
-This can be achieved using the device info and the certificates for the Foundational Trust Module.
+1. Validate the devices to ensure they're genuine devices from the respective device provider.
+This can be achieved using the device information and the certificates for the Foundational Trust Module.
 1. Register the genuine device with the MOSIP device server.
-1. Manage/Sync time between the end device the server.
+1. Manage or sync time between the end device and the server.
 The time to be synced should be the only trusted time accepted by the device.
-1. Ability to issue commands to the end device for
+1. The ability to issue commands to the end device for
     1. De-registration of the device (Device Keys)
-    1. Collect device information to maintain, manage, support and upgrade a device remotely.
+    1. Collect device information to maintain, manage, support, and upgrade a device remotely.
 1. A central repository of all the approved devices from the device provider.
 1. Safe storage of keys using HSM FIPS 140-2 Level 3.
 These keys are used to issue the device certificate upon registration.
 The Management Server is created and hosted by the device provider outside of MOSIP software.
 The communication protocols between the MDS and the Management Server can be decided by the respective device provider.
-Such communication should be restricted to the above specified interactions only.
+Such communication should be restricted to the above-specified interactions only.
 No transactional information should be sent to this server.
-1. Should have the ability to push updates from the server to the client devices.
+1. The server should have the ability to push updates from the server to the client devices.

 {% hint style="info" %}
-*As there are no adopter specific information being exchanged at the management server or at the FTM provisioning server, there are no mandates from MOSIP where these are located globally.
-However the adopter is recommended to have audit and contractual mechanisms to validate the compliance of these components at any point in time.*
+*As there is no adopter-specific information being exchanged at the management server or at the FTM provisioning server, there are no mandates from MOSIP where these are located globally.
+However, the adopter is recommended to have audit and contractual mechanisms to validate the compliance of these components at any point in time.*
 {% endhint %}

 ### Management Client
-Management client is the interface that connects the device with the respective management server.
-Its important that the communication between the management server and its clients are designed with scalability, robustness, performance and security.
+The management client is the interface that connects the device with the respective management server.
+It's important that the communication between the management server and its clients is designed with scalability, robustness, performance and security.
 The management server may add many more capabilities than what is described here, But the basic security objectives should be met at all times irrespective of the offerings.

-1. For better and efficient handling of device at large volume, we expect the devices to auto register to the Management server.
+1. For better and more efficient handling of devices at large volumes, we expect the devices to auto-register to the Management server.
-1. All communication to the server and from the server should follow that below properties.
+1. All communication to the server and from the server should follow the below properties.
-    1. All communication are digitally signed with the approved algorithms
+    1. All communication is digitally signed with the approved algorithms
-    1. All communication to the server are encrypted using one of the approved public key cryptography (HTTPS – TLS1.2/1.3 is required with one of the [approved algorithms](#cryptography).
+    1. All communication to the server is encrypted using one of the approved public key cryptography (HTTPS – TLS1.2/1.3 is required with one of the [approved algorithms](#cryptography).
     1. All request has timestamps attached in ISO format to the milliseconds inside the signature.
-    1. All communication back and fourth should have the signed digital id as one of the attribute.
+    1. All communication back and forth should have the signed digital id as one of the attributes.
-1. Its expected that the auto registration has an absolute way to identify and validate the devices.
+1. It's expected that auto registration has an absolute way to identify and validate the devices.
-1. The management client should be able to detect the devices in a plug and play model.
+1. The management client should be able to detect the devices in a plug-and-play model.
-1. All key rotation should be triggered from the server.
+1. All key rotations should be triggered from the server.
-1. Should have the ability to detect if its speaking to the right management server.
+1. Should have the ability to detect if it's speaking to the right management server.
-1. All upgrades should be verifiable and the client should have ability to verify software upgrades.
+1. All upgrades should be verifiable and the client should have the ability to verify software upgrades.
 1. Should not allow any downgrade of software.
-1. Should not expose any API to capture biometric.
+1. Should not expose any API to capture biometrics.
 The management server should have no ability to trigger a capture request.
 1. No logging of biometric data is allowed.
 (Both in the encrypted and unencrypted format)

 ---